react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In a web browser, you link to different pages using an anchor (`<a>`) tag.
-When the user clicks a link, the URL is pushed to the browser history stack.
-When the user presses the back button, the browser pops from the history stack, making the previous page active again.
-React Native doesn't have a built-in global history stack like a web browser -- this is where React Navigation comes in.
+In a web browser, clicking a link pushes a page onto the browser's history stack, and pressing the back button pops the page from the stack, making the previous page active again.
+React Native doesn't have a built-in history like a web browser - this is where React Navigation comes in.

-React Navigation's native stack navigator lets your app transition between screens and manage navigation history.
-It works similarly to a browser's navigation state - pushing and popping items from the stack as users interact with it.
-The key difference is that React Navigation provides the gestures and animations you'd expect on Android and iOS.
+The native stack navigator keeps track of visited screens in a history stack.
+It also provides UI elements such as headers, native gestures, and animations to transition between screens etc. that you'd expect in a mobile app.

 ## Installing the native stack navigator library